obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 >
 > ![[Mac-OS-DateTime.png|450]]

+With the [[Daily notes]] plugin enabled, the date property will additionally function as an internal link to the corresponding daily note for that date.
 ### JSON Properties

 While we recommend using YAML to define properties, you can also define properties using [JSON](https://www.json.org/):